Camera, action: Interplay and Sentence – The two main protagonists are in the ring for the first round.

 But we need to look at the real state of the world in more detail than we did in Audit of the Universe and it is not pretty.
-The next scene ramps up the intensity of the action, and triggers a ‘value change’, in drama talk.
-The value change is from bad to worse, as perceived by man, and by the audience.
+The next scene ramps up the intensity of the action, and triggers a value change, in drama talk.
+The value change is from bad to worse, as perceived by humans, and by the audience.

 Scene 6: Sentence pronounced

 Following the temptation by the Serpent and the succumbing of Adam and Eve God pronounces sentence.
 No comment on the nature of the consequences right now… I will do this later.
 Just notice that there is a penalty for infringement of God’s instruction.

 Adam and Eve are defiant but afraid.
 Even in their vanity and self-wisdom, they know they’ve made a mistake.
 There’s no pleading with God.
 No reprieve.
 No commutation of sentence.
 Not even community service.

 14 And the Lord God said to the serpent, Because you have done this, you are cursed above all cattle, and above every beast of the field; upon your belly shall thou go, and dust shall you eat all the days of your life:

 15 And I will put enmity between you and the woman, and between your seed and her seed; it shall bruise your head, and you shall bruise his heel.

 16 To the woman he said, I will greatly multiply your sorrow and your conception; in sorrow, you shall bring forth children; and your desire shall be to your husband, and he shall rule over you.